 Catfish Fishing Line

-I prefer monofilament fishing line for most of my fishing.
-There’s a time and place for catfishing with braided line but my rule is to use braid only when I absolutely have to.
+I prefer the monofilament fishing line for most of my fishing.
+There’s a time and place for catfishing with the braided lines but my rule is to use braid only when I absolutely have to.

-“Splash” the 121 Lb Texas State Record blue catfish, and former world record blue catfish, was caught on 20 pound test monofilament fishing line.
+“Splash” the 121 Lb Texas State Record blue catfish, and former world record blue catfish, was caught on a 20-pound test monofilament fishing line.

-The current world record catfish caught in Virginia in 2011 weighed 143 pounds and was caught on 30 pound test monofilament fishing line.
+The current world record catfish caught in Virginia in 2011 weighed 143 pounds and was caught on a 30-pound test monofilament fishing line.

 Fishing Line For Channel Catfish